TEST 2: Verifying The Crank Sensor Is Getting Power

 This is what you need to do:

-With your multimeter in Volts DC mode, probe the wire identified with the number 1 in the image viewer, with red multimeter test lead.
+With your multimeter in Volts DC mode, probe the PPL/WHT (or ORG) wire of the crank sensor's harness connector.

 NOTE: Do not probe the front of the crank sensor connector to verify this voltage.
 Back probe the connector or pierce the wire with an appropriate tool.